-Autism/Severe Disabilities Certification
+Autism/Severe Disabilities Course of Study

-Course of Study Coordinator: Gary Allison
+Course of Study Coordinator: Joshua Wilson

 The 15-credit Autism/Severe Disabilities certification is embedded within the M.Ed. in Exceptional Children and Youth and can also be obtained through the completion of a Course of Study.
 Courses are offered on campus and online.
 This certification can be an add-on certificate for anyone holding Delaware special education teacher certification.
 It may also lead to a “plus 15” salary increment for Delaware teachers who already hold a master’s degree.
 Certified special education teachers are able to take the courses listed below.